balena-os/jetson-flash/Orin_Flash/README_ALT.md

   3. Connect your host computer to the device's USB Micro-B connector.
   4. Connect the power adapter to the Power Jack [J16].
   5. The device will automatically power on in Force Recovery Mode.
+  6. Confirm your device is running in recovery mode by issuing the command `lsusb | grep NVIDIA` and you should see output similar to: `Bus 003 Device 005: ID 0955:7023 NVIDIA Corp.
+APX` (The APX is important)
 - Insert the USB stick created above in any of the 4 USB ports of the Xavier NX Devkit
 - Navigate to the `Orin_Flash` folder and run the Docker image by executing the `build_and_run.sh` script:
 ```